Results and appeals

 If the outcome of the centre review is that a TAG may require amending, the centre must complete the form below to notify NCFE.

-Following the Centre review, if a learner believes that an error persists, then can ask their Centre to submit an appeal to NCFE for further review.
+Following the centre review, if a learner believes that an error persists, then can ask their centre to submit an appeal to NCFE for further review.
+Before you submit an appeal, please check the step-by-step guide to understand whether this is the right route to go down.

 The grounds for an appeal to NCFE are: